-Our pharmacy serves patients of any Denver Public Health clinic.
-We are here to help you with the following:
+We serve patients of any Denver Public Health clinic.
+We can help you:

-- Get the medicines you need in a timely way.
+- Get your medicines in a timely way.

-- Understand your medicines and the interactions and side effects of medicines.
+- Understand your medicines and their interactions and side effects.

 - Coordinate with your care provider.

-- Help you understand how to manage your medications safely.
+- Understand how to manage your medications safely.

 The Public Health Pharmacy is on the 5th floor of the Denver Public Health building.
 For your convenience, Denver Health offers additional pharmacy locations around the Denver Metro Area.